xxobenxx/Book-A-PetSitter/README.md

 It is divided into two main directories:

 - **client**  : Contains the React frontend code.
-- **provider**: Contains the Node.js backend code using Express, which handles API requests and connects to the MongoDB database.
+- **server**: Contains the Node.js backend code using Express, which handles API requests and connects to the MongoDB database.

 ## Installation